TACC-Cloud/tapis-cli-how-to-guide/docs/actors/work_with_actors.rst

-The previous message submission (with ``tapis actors submit``) was an *asynchronous* run, meaning the command prompt detached from the process after it was submit to the actor.
+The previous message submission (with ``tapis actors submit``) was an *asynchronous* run, meaning the command prompt detached from the process after it was submitted to the actor.
 In that case, it was up to us to check the execution to see if it had completed and manually print the logs.

 There is also a mode to run actors *synchronously* using ``tapis actors run``,